 Sheil seminars provide an in-depth look at a variety of topics, based in scripture, theology, Christian anthropology, prayer, and other areas of Catholic thought and practice.
 Over the course of five to six weeks, both students and instructor play an active role in learning through lectures, discussions, and in some cases, class presentations.
 Seminars help students grow in their relationship with God through instruction and reflection on beliefs and practices of the Catholic Church.

-Elective Seminar - Vocation of Student (open to students)
+Core Seminar - Gift of Discipleship (open to all)

-Facilitators: Sister Belinda Monahan, OSB, Ph.D., Director of Transformative Learning and Mr. Rudy Marcozzi, Ph.D.
+Facilitators: Rudy Marcozzi, Ph.D.
 Coordinator of Music Ministry

 The Kenneth C. Simpson Essay Prize